 One of the most important responsibilities of field and office management is planning for safety.
 Most on-the-job problems and accidents directly result from improper planning.
-Correcting mistakes in shoring and/or shoring after work has started slows down the operation, adds to the cost and increases the possibility of an excavation failure.
+Correcting mistakes in sloping, shoring and/or shielding after work has started slows down the operation, adds to the cost and increases the possibility of an excavation failure.

 These and other conditions can be determined by jobsite studies, observations and consultations with local officials and utility companies.
-Underground installations, such as sewer, telephone, water, fuel and electrical lines, need to be found before starting a job.
-If underground installations are found, OSHA regulations require they must be properly supported.

 Surface crossing of trenches should be discouraged; however, if trenches must be crossed, they are only permitted under the following conditions: